Estádio da Luz

 The Estádio da Luz ([ɨˈʃtaðju ðɐ ˈluʃ]), officially named Estádio do Sport Lisboa e Benfica, is a multi-purpose stadium located in Lisbon, Portugal.
-It is used mostly for association football matches, hosting the home games of Portuguese club S.L.
-Benfica, its owner.
+It is used mostly for association football matches, hosting the home games of Portuguese club Benfica, its owner.

 Opened on 25 October 2003 with an exhibition match between Benfica and Uruguayan club Nacional, it replaced the original Estádio da Luz, which had 120,000 seats.
-The seating capacity was decreased to 65,647 and is currently set at 64,642.
-The stadium was designed by HOK Sport Venue Event and had a construction cost of €162 million.
+The seating capacity of the new stadium is currently set at 68,100.
+The stadium was designed by HOK Sport Venue Event (now Populous) and had a construction cost of €160 million, of which €22,596,688 was supported by the Government of Portugal for the UEFA Euro 2004.

 A UEFA category four stadium and one of the biggest stadiums by capacity in Europe (the biggest in Portugal), Estádio da Luz hosted several matches of the UEFA Euro 2004, including its final, as well as the 2014 and 2020 finals of the UEFA Champions League.
 It was elected the most beautiful stadium of Europe in a 2014 online poll by L'Équipe.
 By its fifteenth birthday, Estádio do Sport Lisboa e Benfica Luz had welcomed more than 17 million spectators.
+The stadium is one of the potential venues for the 2030 FIFA World Cup, which Portugal will co-host along with Morocco and Spain.